CyrielleAlbert/CyrielleInDev/public/Articles/StartupLife.md

 Before the internship, I had only worked on a few coding projects at school but was always given and supervised by teachers.

-So when I started in the company, I was really lost.
+So when I started in the company, I was lost.
 I did not know where or how to start, and not even what would be the different steps for building it.
 I had tasks I had no idea how to deal with so I usually did not want to commit.

 I can remember I had this voice inside my head panicking: «What if I can't do it?
 What if I tell them I do not know how to do it? » I was so scared of just saying that I did not know.